conshus/pitch/README.md

 The Orlando Walking Tour Progressive Web App will provide users an opportunity to learn more about and contribute to our city's rich historic sites.

 The Minimum Viable Product:
--User will be able to:
+*User will be able to:

-  create a tour from a provided list of locations (deadline: 5/17) take the tour with directions provided to them (deadline: 5/18) share their tour to Twitter and Facebook (deadline: 5/21) submit locations to be added (deadline: 5/22) leave comments on other tours. (deadline:5/23) -Admins will be able to: log into a backend panel where they can
+*create a tour from a provided list of locations (deadline: 5/17) *take the tour with directions provided to them (deadline: 5/18) *share their tour to Twitter and Facebook (deadline: 5/21) *submit locations to be added (deadline: 5/22) *leave comments on other tours. (deadline:5/23) -Admins will be able to: log into a backend panel where they can
   - moderate comments (deadline: 5/25)